ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the emotional absurdities of modern society.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on a comedic letter to future humans.

 ---